Unleash/unleash/website/docs/reference/api/legacy/unleash/client/features.md

 - UNLEASH-APPNAME: appName
 - UNLEASH-INSTANCEID: instanceId

-This endpoint is the one all clients should use to fetch all available feature toggles from the _unleash-server_.
-The response returns all active feature toggles and their current strategy configuration.
-A feature toggle will have _at least_ one configured strategy.
+This endpoint is the one all clients should use to fetch all available feature flags from the _unleash-server_.
+The response returns all active feature flags and their current strategy configuration.
+A feature flag will have _at least_ one configured strategy.
 A strategy will have a `name` and `parameters` map.

 > _Note:_ Clients should prefer the `strategies` property.
 Legacy properties (`strategy` & `parameters`) will be kept until **version 2** of the format.